 But you can go much further than that and type in different keywords into the search engine to get more ideas for your study sessions.

 It is important not to spread yourself too thin with your prep.
 As a rule of thumb, you should concentrate on reviewing the core concepts with your books and then completing full-length practice tests with a timer.

 But searching online can be a source of inspiration.
 It will allow you to see how other students achieved a high score and got admitted to a fantastic med school.
 Here, student forums, Reddits, and blogs play an important role.

-Here’s a couple of great free MCAT related sites you may want to check out:
+Here are a couple of great free MCAT-related sites you may want to check out: